xpack-dev-tools/cmake-xpack/README-RELEASE.md

 - add a `v3.20.6-1-xpack` tag; enable push to origin
 - remember the current commit ID

+Note: the branch name and the tag name are used during tests, to pull the repo.

 ### Update the version specific code

 - open the `common-versions-source.sh` file